-If I'm not behind my camera, I'm most likely cuddled up in my comfiest sweater with my hair in a messy bun, sippin' a cup of coffee (or hot cocoa), working on my photos or snuggling with my dog, Nala.
+If I'm not behind my camera, I'm most likely cuddled up in my comfiest sweater with my hair in a messy bun, sippin' a cup of coffee, working on my photos or snuggling with my dog, Nala.
 Second to that, I'm probably playing basketball or at the gym with my husband, Pat trying to work off that donut I just ate.

 I consider myself an outgoing introvert.
 Meaning, if you spot me at a networking event or at a party where I don't know anyone, I will probably be somewhere in the corner trying to stay out of the spotlight.
 But if someone strikes up a conversation with me, I can talk with them for hours and eventually we'll probably end up being BFF's.